limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 Here's how to determine:
 + check `ps auwx` and notice that `pinksec` is running Apache
 + check `netstat -lunt` and notice that the loopback interface is listening on `80/tcp` and `65334/tcp`.
-+ ascertain the above observations with Apache configuration
++ confirm the above observations with Apache configuration

 ![826d94fa.png](/assets/images/posts/pinkys-palace-v3-walkthrough/826d94fa.png)
 ![dab4da3c.png](/assets/images/posts/pinkys-palace-v3-walkthrough/dab4da3c.png)